nmdwolf/nmdwolf.github.io/_posts/2024-04-25-PhDDefense.md

         return loss
 </code></pre>

 Instead of the pure MSE loss, which looks at the difference between the prediction and the ground truth, it also includes the predicted variance.
 This means that the model is encouraged to predict a higher variance when the error is high and vice versa.
-(The regularization term is simply to avoid numerical instabilities coming from division by zero.)<br><br>
+(The regularization term is simply to avoid numerical instabilities coming from division by zero.)
+Although this likelihood function is modelled on a normal distribution, <i>Gneiting et al.</i> actually show that this loss function is a good choice for a much more general class of dsitributions (those that are characterized by their mean and variance).<br><br>

-Another very interesting model, which is also more general in the class of distributions it can accurately model is the normalizing flow (for a complete introduction, see <a href = "{% post_url 2022-11-22-Normalizing Flows %}">this post</a>).
+Another very interesting model, which is also more general in the class of distributions it can accurately model, is the normalizing flow (for a complete introduction, see <a href = "{% post_url 2022-11-22-Normalizing Flows %}">this post</a>).
 The general idea or workflow is as follows:
 1. The (regression) target is described by a conditional distribution $P_{Y\mid X}$.
 1. There exist a continuous (and, preferably, smooth) path in 'distribution space' from $P_{Y\mid X}$ to $\mathcal{N}$.
 1. This path admits a 'flow' that can be implemented or approximated using parametric functions.
 1. These functions can be represented by neural networks.

 Luckily, there exists a foundational (at least for us) result that states that such a path always exists as soon as the target distribution admits a probability density.
 (This, in particular, includes all distributions that can be modelled by mean-variance estimators.)

 <hr id = "ConditionalValidity">
 <div class = "nav-block"><div class = "side">Conditional validity</div></div>